streamanalyze/sa.documentation/README.md

 	  Jdbc
 If some other interface than JDBC (e.g. ODBC) is used for a relational database it would require the implementation of a new wrapper and subtype to Relational.

-The use of abstract functions makes sure that Amos II will use the type resolution to look for implementations of these functions in any subtype to Relational.
+The use of abstract functions makes sure that sa.amos will use the type resolution to look for implementations of these functions in any subtype to Relational.
 6.2.1 Connecting
 The instances of relational data sources are created using a datasource constructor function that loads necessary drivers.
 Later the connect() functions associates a connection object to a wrapped database using the driver.